article banner

 Just one more call

 When we cancel a coroutine, it changes state to "Cancelling", where it should only clean up resources and complete.
 However, what if cleaning up resources requires making suspending calls or starting coroutines?
-We cannot do that, because those operations are not allowed in the "Cancelling" state.
-Calling suspending functions in this state will throw CancellationException.
-Starting a new coroutine will be ignored.
+We cannot do that because these operations are not allowed in the "Cancelling" state.
+Calling suspending functions in this state will throw CancellationException, and starting a new coroutine will be ignored.

 import kotlinx.coroutines.* suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { try { println("Coroutine started") delay(200) println("Coroutine finished") } finally { println("Finally") launch { println("Children executed") } delay(1000L) println("Cleanup done") } } delay(100) job.cancelAndJoin() println("Done") } // Coroutine started // (0.1 sec) // Finally // Done

 For such situations, there is a special structure withContext(NonCancellable).
-We should use withContext(NonCancellable) for all suspending calls that should be executed even in the "Cancelling" state (so that should persist cancellation).
-NonCancellable is a job that is always active, and it should not be used outside this particular situation, where we need either make a suspending call or start a new coroutine even in case of cancellation.
+We should use withContext(NonCancellable) for all suspending calls that should be executed even in the "Cancelling" state (so even in the case of cancellation).
+NonCancellable is a job that is always active, and it should not be used outside this particular situation, where we need to either make a suspending call or start a new coroutine even in the case of cancellation.

 import kotlinx.coroutines.* suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { try { println("Coroutine started") delay(200) println("Coroutine finished") } finally { println("Finally") withContext(NonCancellable) { launch { println("Children executed") } delay(1000L) println("Cleanup done") } } } delay(100) job.cancelAndJoin() println("Done") } // Coroutine started // (0.1 sec) // Finally // Children executed // (1 sec) // Cleanup done // Done

-Even if you just implement a suspending function, and you specify some cleanup in the finally block, and this cleanup requires a suspending call, you should use withContext(NonCancellable) to make sure that the cleanup will be done even in case of cancellation.
+Even if you just implement a suspending function and you specify some cleanup in the finally block that requires a suspending call, you should use withContext(NonCancellable) to make sure that the cleanup will be done even in the case of cancellation.

 suspend fun operation() { try { // operation } finally { withContext(NonCancellable) { // cleanup that requires suspending call } } }